chensong1995/numpy-tutorial/README.rst

 Getting bigger
 ++++++++++++++

-While numpy works perfectly with very small arrays, you'll really benefit from numpy power with big to very big arrays.
+While numpy works perfectly with very small arrays, you will really benefit from numpy power with big to very big arrays.
 So let us reconsider the game of life with a bigger array.
 First, we won't initalize the array by hand but initalize it randomly::